Where to Find Affordable Proofreading Services

 Witness the proofreader’s written communication.

-Likewise, if you ask them questions and their written responses contain several mistakes, it’s a red flag.
+Likewise, if you ask them questions and their responses contain several mistakes, it’s a red flag.

 Inquire about the style guide they use.